 "You can undoubtedly say," agreed Dynoom, "that I am afraid."

 "But..."
-The Noad tried to surmount his sense of nightmare; to think past the cold prickles on his skin.
+The Noad tried to surmount his sense of nightmare.
+Cold prickles on his skin made it harder to think.
 "For a start, tell me who he is."

 "A man called Dempelath.
-A more-than-man, in some respects.
-He has plundered the mental resources of a wild simulator Ghepion called Tyarn."
+Or rather, in some respects, a more-than-man.
+I put it that way because he has plundered the mental resources of a wild simulator Ghepion, named Tyarn."

 "Well - so we know something.
 Names, at any rate."